Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

 \subsubsection{Symbiotic Relationship between CSE and HPC}

-HPC and CSE are intertwined in a symbiotic relationship: HPC technology enables breakthroughs in CSE research, and leading-edge CSE applications are the main drivers for the evolution of supercomputer systems~\cite{scales03,EESI-generic,wissenschaftsrat-hpc,wissenschaftsrat-simulation,Rosner10,ASCACTopTen2014}.
-Grand challenge applications exercise computational technology at its limits and beyond.
-The emergence of CSE as a fundamental pillar of science has become possible because computer technology is beginning to deliver sufficient compute power to create effective computational models.
-Combined with the tremendous algorithmic advances (see Figure~\ref{Fig:Algorithmic-Moore}), computational models can deliver predictive power and serve as a basis for important decisions.
+HPC and CSE are intertwined in a symbiotic relationship: HPC technology enables breakthroughs in CSE research, and leading-edge CSE applications are the main drivers for the evolution of supercomputer systems~\cite{scales03,EESI-generic,ECP-website,wissenschaftsrat-hpc,wissenschaftsrat-simulation,Rosner10,ASCACTopTen2014}.
+Grand-challenge applications exercise computational technology at its limits and beyond.
+The emergence of CSE as a fundamental pillar of science has become possible because computer technology can deliver sufficient compute power to create effective computational models.
+Combined with the tremendous algorithmic advances (see Figure~\ref{Fig:Algorithmic-Moore}), these computational models can deliver predictive power and serve as a basis for important decisions.

 On the other hand, the computational needs of CSE applications are a main driver for HPC research.
 CSE applications often require closely interlinked systems, where not only is the aggregate instruction throughput essential, but also the tight interconnection between components: CSE often requires high-bandwidth and low-latency interconnects.
 These requirements differentiate scientific computing in CSE from other uses of information-processing systems.
 In particular, many CSE applications cannot be served efficiently by weakly coupled networks as in grid computing or generic cloud computing services.